Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 </project>
 ```

 Now you can use the `appassembler:assemble` target, for example with the invocation `mvn package appassembler:assemble`.
-Unlike the Gradle plugin, Appassembler will not create an archive file, so you will have to create one manually or just copy the contents of the `target/appassembler` directory manually.
+Unlike the Gradle plugin, Appassembler will not create an archive file, so you will have to manually create one or copy the contents of the `target/appassembler` directory.

 ### Running

 After creating your distribution via Gradle or Maven and extracting/copying it to the machine you want to run it from, you should have a directory containing both a `bin` and a `lib` directory.
 Depending on your platform, you can now run the `bin/yourbot` or `bin/yourbot.bat` script.

 These automatically generated scripts will then invoke java with your dependencies on the classpath and run your main class.
-Your working directory will be the one you ran the script from.
+Your working directory will be the directory you ran the script from.

 ## :poop: Building a Fat Jar

-Although it is an abuse of the way java works, sometimes you will be forced to create a fat jar, sometimes called an über jar - a jar file that contains your application and all its dependencies.
+Although it is an abuse of the way java works, sometimes you will be forced to create a fat jar, or an über jar.
+This is a jar file that contains your application and all its dependencies.
 This is sometimes used as a lazy way of building a convenient distribution, but should be foregone in favor of the above mentioned distributions.

 However, in some cases (more often than not Bukkit/Spigot addons) it is necessary to provide a fat jar, since the host application's loading mechanism can only handle singular jar files.
 If you are subject to such a case of bad design, please complain to the maintainer of whatever host application you are using, then use the following instructions to forsake all that is good and just and create a fat jar.
 Remember to grit your teeth the whole time.